s10269187/DDA_ITD_ASG1/README.md

 - Only flour (x2) and sugar (x3) can be collected more than once
 - Player can only collect egg, hawthorn and water only once
 - Can craft all 3 snacks at once
-- Click the recipe button ( beside inventory ) to quickly view what ingredients are needed to make the snacks
+- Click the recipe button ( beside inventory ) to quickly view what ingredients are needed to make the respective snacks

 # Limitations and Bugs of Application
 - Snacks spawned after crafting may overlap depending on camera angle (spawned in front of camera)
 - Snacks infographic might also overlap each other
-- Player cannot manually choose where snacks spawn
+- Player cannot manually choose where ingredients spawn
 - SFX for the buttons will still be heard even after player has collected/crafted everything
+- When paused, player can still look around but unable to move.
+They can collect ingredients still but it would not respawn until they resume
+- Each ingredient has a set timer for it till it respawns, no randomiser for it

 # Minimum Hardware Requirements
 - OS: Windows 10 or Windows 11
 - CPU: Intel Core i5 (8th gen or newer) / AMD equivalent
-- RAM: 8 GB
+- RAM: 8 GB or above
-- GPU:
-- NVIDIA GTX 1050 / AMD RX 560 or above
-- Must support DirectX 11 or DirectX 12
+- GPU: NVIDIA GTX 1050 / AMD RX 560 or above or Must support DirectX 11 or DirectX 12
 - Storage: At least 5 GB free

 # Recommended Hardware Requirements